activebook/atom-updater/atom-updater-node/README.md

       });

       if (result.success) {
-        console.log('Update successful!');
+        console.log('Update initiated successfully!');
+        console.log(`Log file: ${result.logPath}`);

-        // The updater will automatically launch the new version
+        // Exit immediately - atom-updater will handle the rest
+        // It will wait for this process to exit, perform the update,
-        // and exit the current process
+        // and launch the new version automatically app.quit();
-        app.quit();
       } else {
-        console.error('Update failed:', result.error);
+        console.error('Update failed to start:', result.error);
       }
     } catch (error) {
       console.error('Update error:', error);